From “Quakers & Resistance” — by Ken Maher

 And that is the story of how I worked for Jesus during the Vietnam War.

 This true story is excerpted from the new double issue of Quaker Theology.
-More information about the issue is here.
+You can read it online for free here.